Russia to reward pilots involved in US drone incident - ExBulletin

 Russia to reward pilots involved in US drone incident

 On Friday, Defense Minister Sergei Shoigu praised the pilots for preventing the drone from flying into Moscow’s no-fly zone.
-The Ministry of Defense said the ban was in line with international standards.
+The Ministry of Defense stressed that the ban was in line with international standards.

-WATCH MORE: Russian plane forces US drone to conduct surveillance over the Black Sea

 Moscow’s announcement comes a day after the US military released declassified 42-second color footage showing a Russian Su-27 fighter jet approaching the rear of the US drone and releasing fuel as it passed through it. which appeared to be aimed at blinding the optical instruments of the drones. to drive him out of the area.